rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 {% endraw %}
 <!-- <h3 id="inputs">Inputs</h3> -->
 ### Inputs
-Defined as "binary Sensor" entities. "payload_on" and "payload_off" are defined as the text in HomeVisionXL's <i>Input Port Summary's</i> "Low State Label" and "High State Label", respectively.  "device_class" is set if found in the input's "Description" field.
+Defined as "binary Sensor" entities. "payload_on" and "payload_off" are defined as the text in HomeVisionXL's <i>Input Port Summary's</i> "Low State Label" and "High State Label", respectively.
+Attribute "device_class" is set if found in the input's "Description" field.
 Must be a valid binary_sensor device class.
-See Note.
+See
+<a href="#device-class-unit-of-measurement-max-and-min-notes">Device Class, Unit of Measurement, Max and Min Notes</a>.
 Binary sensors do not have a "retain" option.
 {% raw %}
 <pre>